![]() |

 David Haye vs Tony Bellew Highlights, Youtube

-Diet and trainingThere is a relatively simple equation for weight gain - your body needs to make more protein than it loses, i.e. a positive net muscle protein balance.
-This process is called muscle-protein synthesis and relies on an optimal supply of protein, a good source of leucine and testosterone, and resistance training.
-Even athletes at the top of their game need to do the basics and know the potential rewards of getting the right balance in diet and exercise.
+Diet and trainingThere is a relatively simple equation for weight gain: Your body needs to make more protein than it loses, i.e., a positive net muscle protein balance.
+This process is called muscle protein synthesis and relies on an optimal supply of protein, a good source of leucine and testosterone, and resistance training.
+Even athletes at the top of their game must do the basics and know the potential rewards of getting the right balance in diet and exercise.
 Doing it is a challenge.
-You need to ensure you get the key ingredient, protein, approximately 2g of the stuff for every kg of body weight per day.
-That needs to be consumed five times a day, at least three hours between feeds and once before sleep.
-You will also need to ensure you don't skimp on other food groups like carbohydrates, fats, and vitamins.
-TechniqueAs in the fight against Haye, Bellew gambled successfully because Haye was essentially a heavy cruiserweight (after all, Haye likewise leapt himself) and was able to predict when Haye would launch his powerful attacks and simultaneously expend his energy.
-Bellew had to be careful too.
-Whilst he was used to moving more, he was not necessarily used to moving with additional weight.
-Training with his new weight allows him to adapt his fighting technique and evolve his instinct to find the right balance between heavy energy expenditure and attack.
+You must ensure you get the key ingredient, protein, approximately 2g for every kg of body weight per day.
+That must be consumed five times daily, at least three hours between feeds and once before sleep.
+You must also ensure you don't skimp on other food groups like carbohydrates, fats, and vitamins.
+TechniqueAs in the fight against Haye, Bellew gambled.
+Haye was a heavy cruiserweight (after all) and could predict when he would launch his powerful attacks and simultaneously expend his energy.
+Bellew had to be careful, too.
+While he was used to moving more, he was not necessarily used to moving with additional weight.
+Training with his new weight allowed him to adapt his fighting technique and evolve his instinct to find the right balance between heavy energy expenditure and attack.

-In this regard, and surfacing the controversy of Haye's injury once more, it is uncertain if Bellew can indeed perform at heavyweight against younger, fitter, and more experienced category boxers.
+In this regard, surfacing the controversy of Haye's injury again, it is uncertain if Bellew can perform at heavyweight against younger, fitter, and more experienced category boxers.
 Whatever the Liverpudlian decides to do, it'll make for entertaining viewing.
 Page ReferenceIf you quote information from this page in your work, then the reference for this page is: